-Let me show you where to stop on a San Francisco to Los Angeles road trip – I’ve done the route twice!
+Let me show you where to stop on a San Francisco to Los Angeles road trip – so good, I’ve done the route twice!

-The San Francisco to Los Angeles drive is well known as one of the prettiest and most scenic routes in the world, never mind America.
+The San Francisco to LA drive is well known as one of the prettiest and most scenic routes in the world, never mind America.

 Highway 1, as it’s also known, actually starts as soon as you arrive in California.
 It begins at the northern border with Oregon and stretches all the way down to finish in San Diego.
 If you steamed ahead the whole route would take ten hours to do, but then you’d miss out on all the joys of the 1000km of impressive roads, views, and cool places to stop along the way.

 Road trip from San Francisco to Los Angeles and you’ll enjoy stunning coastal views, Californian sunshine villages, epic forests, cool towns and a wine making district or two, too.

 Of course you can do Highway 1 the other way, and drive from Los Angeles to San Francisco on a road trip, but this way is generally considered the best.
 And it’s the only way I’ve ever done it!

 Where to stop on the San Francisco to Los Angeles drive

 Drive from San Francisco to Los Angeles and you’re in for an incredible trip!